Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Results

 \subsection{Best-Fit Parameters}

 Table~\ref{tab:results_summary} summarizes the fitted structural parameters of the LF model for the galaxy sample, together with the corresponding baryonic and dynamical reference masses.

-The fitted parameters show a consistent two-scale behavior, with an inner component characterized by a shorter radial scale and an outer component extending to larger radii.
-This pattern reflects the requirement to reproduce both the steep inner rise and the extended outer regions of the observed rotation curves.
+The fitted parameters show a consistent two-scale structure, with a compact inner component and a more extended outer component, reflecting the need to reproduce both the steep inner rise and the extended outer regions of the observed rotation curves.

-The parameter $f$, which controls the fraction of the total LF-inferred mass assigned to the inner exponential component, varies substantially across the sample, indicating that the LF model does not impose a universal fixed partition between inner and outer structure.
+The parameter $f_{\rm inner}$ represents the fraction of the total LF-inferred mass associated with the inner exponential component ($M_{\rm inner} = f_{\rm inner} M_{\rm LF}$).
+Its value varies substantially across the sample, indicating that the LF model does not impose a universal fixed partition between inner and outer structure.
 Instead, the relative contribution of both components adapts naturally to the observed kinematic profile of each galaxy.

+This formulation ensures a direct correspondence between spatial scale and mass contribution, allowing the inner dynamical structure to be characterized consistently across the sample.